The Penn State Hershey MSTP

 - All Letters of Recommendation Must Be Submitted Directly to AMCAS.

 Interviews will be 2 days in length.
 Applicants will arrive on Sunday afternoon, will be given a tour of Hershey, then dinner with students.
-Monday will be interviews with faculty, lunch including an oral research talk from an MD/PhD student and a tour of the campus.
+Monday will be interviews with faculty, lunch including an oral research talk from a Medical Scientist Training Program student and a tour of the campus.
 Our goal is to have our applicants gain a better understanding of our program, campus and the Hershey area during their visit.

-The Penn State College of Medicine MD/PhD Program is interested in students who are considering a career that involves both biomedical research and clinical care.
-This program gives students the opportunity to obtain the necessary training in clinical and basic sciences in a seven to eight year period.
-The joint-degree provides the student with knowledge of the breadth of clinical science plus the ability to design experiments and conduct biomedical research, with modern technology.
+The Penn State College of Medicine Medical Scientist Training Program is interested in Penn State Schreyer Honors College students who are considering a career that involves both biomedical research and clinical care.
+This program gives students the opportunity to obtain the necessary training in clinical and basic sciences in a seven- to eight-year period.
+The joint degree provides the student with knowledge of the breadth of clinical science plus the ability to design experiments and conduct biomedical research, with modern technology.
 Men and women who are physician-scientists spend most of their professional time doing research as well as seeing patients.
 Many physician-scientists do research that has ties to human biology and human disease, and work at academic medical centers, research institutes, and industry.
 If you are fascinated by biology and disease and have an aptitude for science, are passionate about understanding how things work, and enjoy helping people, then this program may be for you.
-To learn more about a career as an MD/PhD, visit:

 What we look for